goliatone/go-crud/README.md

 )
 ```

-`EmitActivity`/`SendNotification` no-op when their emitters aren’t configured, so shared hooks can run across services that opt out of auditing.
+`SendNotification` no-ops when the emitter isn’t configured, so shared hooks can run across services that opt out of notifications.

 #### Field Policies